danhooper/sandbox/README.md

 should be displayed on console.
 Login as user "vagrant", password "vagrant" and the demonstration should start.

+Previous scores are displayed for the first 10 seconds.
+Attract mode starts after that.

 ## Controls

 * `s`: Start Button